Strong anharmonicity dictates ultralow thermal conductivities of type-I clathrates

 \section{Conclusions}

 In conclusion, we have developed a framework based on VDMFT for the efficient and accurate calculation of thermal transport properties in real materials, including nonperturbative anharmonic effects and both intraband and interband transport mechanisms.
 We have applied this methodology to understand the temperature-dependent thermal conductivities of type-I clathrate solids.
 Although we have used a coarse-grained representation of the atomic structure of these type-I clathrates, our results for the thermal conductivity are qualitatively and quantitatively consistent with \textit{ab initio} calculations.
 The authors of Ref.~\onlinecite{tadano_quartic_2018} calculate a value of 0.97~W/mK for BaGG at 300~K using the BTE-SMA approach with lifetimes extracted from SCP+PT calculations and ignoring interband transport, and the authors of Ref.~\onlinecite{godse_anharmonic_2022} calculate values of 1.26~W/mK and 0.77~W/mK for BaGG and SrGG, respectively, using a similar approach while also including interband transport.
-Those works successfully capture the reduction in thermal conductivities of the filled clathrates, even while using conventional PT, because of the atomistic detail in their clathrate structures.
-In the atomistic configuration (Fig.~\ref{fig1:model-vdmft}a), the spherical asymmetry of the cage structures enable three-phonon processes that are strictly zero in our spherically symmetric coarse-grained structure (Fig.~\ref{fig1:model-vdmft}b).
+Those works successfully capture the reduction in thermal conductivities of the filled clathrates, even while using conventional PT, because of the atomistic detail in their clathrate structures (Fig.~\ref{fig1:model-vdmft}a), which enables three-phonon processes that are strictly zero in our coarse-grained structure (Fig.~\ref{fig1:model-vdmft}b).
+Resolving this discrepancy, wherein quite different approaches predict similar conductivities, is an important goal of our future research, which will be enabled by our fully atomistic, first-principles implementation of VDMFT.
 However, results with our coarse-grained model do confirm that the mechanism for thermal conductivity reduction in the filled clathrates is due to nonresonant scattering that decreases lifetimes of cage acoustic modes~\cite{tadano_impact_2015, tadano_quartic_2018, godse_anharmonic_2022}, even at frequencies away from those of the guest rattling modes, and that changes in acoustic mode velocity play a relatively minor role.